 Definitions: PETROLEUM RULE 2002

 There are 35 definitions.
 Some are given below.

-Competent person – means a person recognised by the Chief Controller of Explosives (CCE) or by an institution recognised by the CCE.
+Competent person – means a person recognized by the Chief Controller of Explosives (CCE) or by an institution recognized by the CCE.

 Container – means a receptacle for petroleum of less than 1000 ltr.
 Capacity.